maciejbalawejder/Deep-Learning-Collection/NLP/Encoder-Decoder LSTM/readme.md

 ### Improvements
 - [ ] train on more data
+- [ ] its overfitting even though I tried weight and force ratio decay and dropout
 - [ ] GRU cells
 - [ ] Beam serach instead of Force Teaching